skodmy/arch-linux-system-upgrade-daemon/README.md

 For performing the next commands you need to have a root privileges.

-For a status check run in terminal
+For a status check run in terminal:

 	systemctl status system-upgrade-daemon

-For starting a daemon run in terminal
+For starting a daemon run in terminal:

 	systemctl start system-upgrade-daemon

-For stopping
+For stopping:

 	systemctl stop system-upgrade-daemon

-For enabling a service run in bash
+For enabling a service run in bash:

 	systemctl enable system-upgrade-daemon

-For disabling
+For disabling:

 	systemctl disable system-upgrade-daemon

 ## Uninstallation
-First run in terminal
+First run in terminal:

 	systemctl status system-upgrade-daemon

-If you see active on status line then run
+If you see active on status line then run:

 	systemctl stop system-upgrade-daemon

 Then for uninstalling run uninstall.sh with root privileges.

-If you earlier have enabled service then you need to run
+If you earlier have enabled service then you need to run:

 	systemctl disable system-upgrade-daemon

 ## Future prospects